XXjcontiniXX/GPU-Bugs/README.md

   A combination of dynamically loading the partition buffer and calling the subgroup barrier with subgroup 0 causes the work_group_barrier to fail to propogate exclusive prefix from the last thread of subgroup 0 to threads in higher subgroups.
 This issue occurs on the discrete Nvidia GPU on Shrike.
   * NVIDIA GTX 4070
     * Proprietary driver version 535.171.4.0

-#### Notes
-  When compiling an error: `MESA-INTEL: warning: cannot initialize blitter engine` occurs but this can be ignored.